Eddie Calvert: Biography

 As music began to change in the 1960s with the worldwide popularity of groups like the Beatles and the rock n' roll genre, Calvert's musical renditions became less popular among record buyers.
 By 1968 Calvert had become disillusioned with life under the Labour government of Harold Wilson and was especially critical of London's policy towards Rhodesia.
 After a world tour that included several stops in Africa, he left the UK, making South Africa his home.
 He continued to perform there, and was a regular visitor to Rhodesia.
 He continued to record for the local market and performed a version of "Amazing Grace", retitled "Amazing Race", specially adapted for Rhodesia.

+In 1974 Calvert became Chief promoter for the Cultural Section of the West Rand Bantu Affairs Administration Board.
+His mission was to improve the entertainment scene in Soweto, improving the venues, booking top talent and ensuring promoters acted fairly.
+In an interview with the Sunday Times he said "From now on, no black artist will be exploited by a white promoter.
+Any white promoter found in Soweto will be arrested".
+Not all artistes were in favour of the proposals saying the board was acting with an 'iron hand', but Calvert insisted that he would stop at nothing to give Soweto the best in entertainment.
 Calvert also supported many multi-racial causes, including performing at a charity fundraising concert for the Drakensberg children's charity.

 On 7 August 1978, Calvert collapsed and died of a heart attack in the bathroom of his home in Rivonia, Johannesburg.
 He was 56 years old.